Home → Official Rules

 - The Sponsor may, in its sole discretion, remove, delete and/or disqualify Submissions deemed to be inappropriate, illegal or non–compliant with these Official Rules any time during the judging phase.
 The decisions of the Sponsor are final.

-- The person who completes the Submission Form will be deemed the Official Representative of the Entrant or Entrant Team.
-Students and university employees (faculty and staff) are recommended to submit their Submission using their .edu domain email address.
-Any dispute regarding the identity of an Entrant will be resolved in favor of the individual who is the holder of the registered .edu email address issued by their university or college.
+- The person who completes the Submission Form will be deemed the Official Representative of the Participant or Participant Team.
+Students and university employees (faculty and staff) are advised to submit their Submission using their .edu domain email address.
+Any dispute regarding the identity of a Participant will be resolved in favor of the individual who is the holder of the registered .edu email address issued by their university or college.

-- Entrants may enter as many times as they like.
+- Participants may enter as many times as they like.
 All Submissions must:

 - be suitable for display or publication in public (i.e., may not be obscene or indecent, including but not limited to nudity, pornography or profanity);